Document Type : Original Article

 Authors

-2 sariAssociated Professor, Department of Exercise Physiology, Sari Branch, Islamic Azad University, Sari, I. R. Iran.
+Associate Professor, Department of Exercise Physiology, Sari Branch, Islamic Azad University, Sari, Iran.

-3 Assistant Professor, Department of Exercise Physiology, Sari Branch, Islamic Azad University, Sari, I. R. Iran.
+Assistant Professor, Department of Exercise Physiology, Sari Branch, Islamic Azad University, Sari, Iran.

-4 Assistant Professor, Department of Exercise Physiology, Ghaemshahr Branch, Islamic Azad University, Ghaemshahr, I. R. Iran
+Assistant Professor, Department of Exercise Physiology, Ghaemshahr Branch, Islamic Azad University, Ghaemshahr, Iran.

 Abstract

-Background and purpose: Infertility is actually the lack of fertility in a couple who have not conceived in spite of trying to reproduce for one years.
-The purpose of this research is to investigate the effect of swimming exercise, vitamin E and stem cell injection on testosterone and Lc31 and P62 genes in the testicular tissue of azoospermia model mice.
+Introduction: Infertility is actually a lack of fertility in couples that has not conceived despite a year or more of trying to reproduce.
+The present study was performed with aim to investigate the effect of 8 weeks of swimming training, cell therapy and vitamin E consumption on testosterone and Lc31 and P62 genes in the testicular tissue of azoospermia model rats.

-Materials and methods: In this experimental study, 40 6- to 8-week-old rats were randomly selected from Tehran laboratory animal breeding and research center, and then the azoospermia model was induced with busulfan at a dose of 40 mg.
-After one month, the rats were divided into 8 groups; control, patient, sham, patient + exercise, patient + supplement, patient + cell, patient + supplement + exercise and patient + cell + exercise (each group has 5 heads).
-The group of cells and cells + one-time training stem cells were transplanted in the area of the vas deferens in the amount of one million cells for each mouse.
-The supplement and training group received vitamin E oral solution supplement at the rate of 100 mg/kg by gavage.
-Also, training groups swam 30 minutes a day, 5 days a week for 8 weeks.
+Methods: In this experimental study, forty 6- to 8-week-old rats were randomly selected, and then the azoospermia model was induced with the busulfan at a dose of 40 mg.
+After one month, the rats were divided into 8 groups: 1) control, 2) patient, 3) sham, 4) patient + exercise, 5) patient + supplement, 6) patient + cell, 7) patient + supplement + exercise, and 8) patient + cell + exercise.
+Stem cells were transplanted in the vas deferens at the rate of one million cells for each mouse, they received an oral solution of vitamin E at the rate of 100 mg/kg by gavage, also the training groups performed swimming training continuously with a constant intensity of 60% of the maximum heart rate for 8 weeks, 30 minutes a day, 5 day of the week.
+Testosterone levels were measured by ELISA and the expression of P62 and LC31 genes in testicular tissue was measured by Real Time PCR technique.
+Data were analyzed using SPSS statistical software (version 26).
+P<0.05 was considered statistically significant.

 Keywords